utmapp/mac.getutm.app/_virtual_machines/ubuntu-20.04.md

 ```

 Your shared directory shows up as a WebDAV server on `http://127.0.0.1:9843/`.
 You can use a WebDAV client to access it, or `mount.davfs` to mount it.

+## Troubleshooting

+### Cannot boot into installer

+If you start the VM and are stuck at the EFI screen (`BdsDxe: failed to load Boot0001` or `UEFI Interactive Shell`), try the following in order.

+1. Make sure you have the installer ISO selected.
+Click the disk icon on the toolbar and check that there is a menu option for `CD/DVD (ISO) Image (usb): ubuntu-xxx.iso`.
+If it says `CD/DVD (ISO) Image (usb): none`, then highlight that menu and choose `Change` and then select the ISO.
+If you don't have any selectable menu option, follow the guide again and make sure you have added a removable drive.
+Then restart the VM.
+2. Next, try to get into the EFI Shell.
+If you see `UEFI Interactive Shell` then you are already in the shell.
+Otherwise, restart the VM and quickly press the Esc key to enter the shell.
+3. In the EFI shell make sure you see `FS0: Alias(s):CD0h0a0a::BLK1:` near the top or something similar.
+If not, then double check your configuration and make sure you have a removable drive configured and the installer ISO mounted.
+Also check that your ISO is valid.
+4. Type in: `fs0:\efi\boot\bootaa64.efi` and you should see GRUB.
+Then select `Ubuntu Server` to continue with the install.